xebialabs/xl-docker-images/docs/environment-variables.md

 ##### `ENABLE_EMBEDDED_QUEUE`
 - Flag to expose external messaging queue.
 If set to true, a default embedded-queue will be used and all environment variables will be ignored.
-- possible values: "true", “false”
+- possible values: "true", "false"
 - default value: "true"

 ##### `XLR_TASK_QUEUE_NAME`